SAP-samples/teched2022-AD280/README.md

 ## Overview

 This session introduces attendees to the creation of SAP Launchpad service site in their free trial account.
 Attendees will learn how to consume federated content from an SAP S/4HANA systems and how to add a custom developed app to the site.
+Finally, you will consume your site on the SAP Mobile Start app.

 ## Requirements